buddh4/lyvely/packages/applications/docs/docs/dev/framework/modules.md

 ### API Testing

-To initiate the test environment for an `api` package, run the `pnpm run dev -w my-module-api` command.
+To initiate the test environment for an `api` package, run one of the following commands:

+- `rush run -t <api-package> -s dev`: Runs a test api server of the selected package.
+- `rush run -t <api-package> -s dev:debug`: Runs a test api server in debug mode of the selected package.

+Just replace the `<api-package>` with the api package you want to test.
 This will launch a Lyvely API server with the default test configuration on `127.0.0.1:8080`.

+For some core packages the monorepo provides a more convenient way of running a test server:

+- `rush api`: Runs the core api test server.
+- `rush api:debug`: Runs the core api test server in debug mode.

+- `rush server`: Runs a test server for the server application, which includes all feature modules.
+- `rush server:debug`: Runs a test server for the server application including all feature modules in debug mode.

 ## The Web Package